Stephen Jay Gould The Problem Trends and Progress

 Trends watching is a precarious occupation for those with a bias because they are likely to follow trends right over a cliff.
 In addition, trends can be disrupted beyond being false, leaving those who hang their hat upon a trend stranded in an intellectual desert.
 Luckily for most trend-watchers, as Dr. Michio Kaku recently shared over breakfast in Austria, they “don’t predict things that will happen before you die.”

 Besides disruption interrupting a trend, a disruption may reset trends that surround the disruption much as an earthquake resets the strain on a fault.
 Unlike earthquake faults, a trend does not precipitate future versions of itself.
 Forecasting what they do precipitate is difficult, if not impossible, in terms of both direction and time, because when trends reset they become the pawn of forces larger than themselves.
 Disruption creates a new set of conditions.
 Some trends may continue unaltered, others may be deflected, slowing or waning, while new trends may appear as a result of the new conditions.
 In scenario planning, it is safer to see everything as uncertain, even “drivers” or “driving forces” that appear inevitable.
 As drivers play out, they may end up with different characteristics, and different impact profiles, depending on the circumstances around them in the future.
 Serious Insights treats drivers as uncertainties during its scenario planning analysis.

-As we enjoy this early stage of the 2015 baseball season, I give you with Mr. Gould’s thoughtful analysis about trends in his most beloved of sports:
+As we enjoy this early stage of the 2015 baseball season, I give you Mr. Gould’s thoughtful analysis about trends in his most beloved of sports:

 I conclude, therefore, that .400 hitting has disappeared as an automatic consequence of symmetrically shrinking variation around a constant mean.
 This new depiction of an old observation implies a reversed interpretation as well.
 The old explanations wept and wailed, because they assumed that something precious had been lost–the obvious interpretation for removal of an entity.
 But I hold that the trend reflects increasing general excellence of play–and that symmetrically shrinking variance should occur in systems that stabilize as they improve.
 Pitching and hitting have both become substantially better as training of athletes intensifies, and as opportunities open for players of all races and nations.
 But the balance between hitting and pitching has been maintained as both improve–and we define that balance by the unchanged mean batting average of .260.
 As everyone gets better, the discrepancy between average and best must decrease (leading to the disappearance of .400 hitters), while poor batters once tolerated for excellence in fielding no longer make the grade as the pool of players who can both hit and field grows (leading to shrinkage of the left tail).
 The game has become more precise and unfailingly correct in execution — as 100 years of trial and error distill the optimal procedures in all situations of fielding, hitting, and pitching.
 The best can no longer take advantage of sloppiness in a young system still regulating its subparts.
 Wee Willie Keeler could “hit ’em where they ain’t,” and bat .432 in 1897, because fielders didn’t yet know where they should be.
 Now every pitch and every hit is charted; the weaknesses and propensities of every batter are assessed in detail.
 Boggs and Carew were surely better hitters than Keeler, but neither has reached .400 in modem baseball.
 Increasing general excellence of play has eliminated .400 hitting, but we must first picture the phenomenon as a symmetrical reduction in variance before we can grasp this explanation.